 Interdisciplinary artist and musician Deirdre Murphy is a force to be reckoned with in the world of music and performance, creating a unique form of gig theatre - a rich tapestry of songs, contemporary movement improvisation, and sci-fi spoken word.

 Her work has been featured on RTE Radio One’s playlists and showcased on notable shows such as Ronan Collins and John Creedon.
 With more than 65 radio stations worldwide playing her music, Deirdre's eclectic style - physical, spiritual, and musical - is leaving an indelible mark on the global music scene.
-Her debut album Matriotism is out February 2nd 2024.
+Her debut album Matriotism was released 2024, and a new album is underway.

 As an artist who seamlessly integrates music, dance, theatre, and activism, Deirdre Murphy's creative journey is a testament to her commitment to artistic expression and social change.
 Her past achievements, including the circus musical "Capitalism: The Musical," highlight her dedication to pushing boundaries and engaging audiences on a profound level.